Save More With A PRO Account

 Crawl Space Foundation

-Crawl Space foundations are elevated a few feet off the ground and offer accessibility to a small area under the home for storage.
+Crawl Space foundations are elevated a few feet off the ground and offer access to a small area under the home for maintenance and storage.

 Basement Foundations

-Basement foundations are the most expensive because they offer more space in the home by going 8 feet or deeper, thus creating a larger square footage.
+Basement foundations are the most expensive because they offer more space in the home by going 8 feet or more into the ground.
 Basements give you more square footage and the ability to use that space however you please.

-When you purchase a house plan from us, you have a variety of packages to choose from depending on your personal preference.
+When you purchase a house plan from us, you are offered a variety of available packages to choose from depending on your personal preference.

-Right Reading Reverse flips the entire plan so that the left side of the home is on the right, and the right is on the left.
-All of the text and dimensions have been re-drawn to make an entirely new plan but with the mirrored layout of the original.
+Right-Reading Reverse flips the entire plan so that the left side of the home is on the right, and the right is on the left.
+All of the text and dimensions have been re-drawn to be right reading but with the reverse of the original layout.

 Mirror Reverse also flips the entire plan to the reverse layout, but with backwards text and dimensions, as if the plan were viewed in a mirror.
-This option is less convenient to work with, and is primarily used when the original drawings do not have the re-drawn text and dimensions available but a reverse layout is required.
+This option is less convenient to work with.

-By clicking the REVERSE button below the house plan photos on each plan, you will be able to view the reversed floor plan.
+By clicking the REVERSE button on the house plan detail page, you will be able to view the mirrored reverse of the images and floor plan.
 The Right Reading Reverse would have the same reversed layout, but with the text and dimensions redrawn for convenience.

 2x4 and 2x6 Conversion

-Some of our designers offer a 2x6 conversion, which updates the house plans to include the bigger size.
+Some of our designers offer a 2x6 conversion, which updates the house plans to 2x6 exterior walls.
 Please check the additional options section to determine if that house plan offers a 2x6 conversion.
-If you don't see that option, you can also modify the plans to include a 2x6 conversion.
+If you don't see that option, you can submit a modification request to receive pricing for a 2x6 conversion.

 Material List